 To the important part of our Saatva Classic mattress review: should you buy one?
 It's a resounding yes from us.
 If you're looking for an extremely comfortable high-end hybrid that provides noticeable support across the entire mattress and on the edges, doesn't retain heat, and has minimal motion transfer and gentle bounce, the Saatva Classic mattress is an excellent choice.

 We like the customization options, and Saatva's willingness to help customers find exactly the right version too.
-Even in light of inflation, it's still well priced versus most of its luxury competitors, with the added convenience of free white glove delivery, which leaves nothing for you to do but make the bed.
+Even in light of inflation, it's still well priced within the luxury market, with the added convenience of free white glove delivery, which leaves nothing for you to do but make the bed.
 The 1-year trial is also a nice perk – it's well beyond the industry average (120 nights) and will allow you to gauge performance of the mattress across all seasons.

 First reviewed: September 2020

 If the Saatva is out of your budget, check out the DreamCloud – another luxe-feeling hybrid mattress, but for a mid-range price.
 This model contains a lot more foam than the Saatva, which means you get more of that memory foam squishiness.
 You don't have the option to pick your firmness or height preference here, and we think that lightweight sleepers might find it a bit too firm.
 Head to our DreamCloud mattress review to find out more.